-We’ve been to Walt Disney World for more than a few years in a row now, usually in September, and it almost always rains, sometimes for a whole week.
-At first we were wondering if the deals you get in the off-season were really worth vacationing in the rain and then we realized something…it actually is!!!
+We’ve been to Walt Disney World for more than a few years in a row now, usually in September, and it almost always rains.
+Sometimes for a whole week.
+At first, we were wondering if the deals you get in the off-season were really worth vacationing in the rain.
+And then we realized Disney in the Rain is just as good as a vacation without rain.
 Here’s what we learned and how you can make sure mother nature doesn’t ruin your next vacation in Florida.

 Don’t Let the Florida Rain Ruin Your Vacation

-If you’re like most people visiting Walt Disney World you’ve got a jammed packed schedule filled with dining reservations, fast passes and character visits.
-A month worth of planning probably has you holding the most perfect vacation plan ever in your hands.
+If you’re like most people visiting Walt Disney World you’ve got a jammed-packed schedule filled with dining reservations, rides, and character visits.
+A month’s worth of planning probably has you holding the most perfect vacation plan ever in your hands.
 Unfortunately, the rain is not in your control.
-And contrary to popular belief you don’t need to cancel your plans just because its raining.
+And contrary to popular belief you don’t need to cancel your day’s plans just because it’s raining.

-In fact unless your facing hurricane weather or lighting storms, Walt Disney World operates as usual.
-You also don’t have to resort to “just shopping” which is what many people attempt making the crowded stores sometimes worse than the rain.
+In fact, unless you’re facing hurricane weather or lighting storms, Walt Disney World operates as usual.
+You also don’t have to resort to “just shopping” which is what many people do at Disney in the Rain.
+Let this be a warning that gift shops will be crowded when it’s raining.
 You also don’t need to resort to indoor-only attractions.

 GET THE RIGHT DISNEY RAIN GEAR

 Ponchos!: Yes.
 That’s right.
 Whether your poncho is a 3 dollar one from Wal-Mart or a 10 dollar one at the Disney gift shop.
 Nothing says prepared like a poncho.
-Make sure everyone you’re travelling with has one.
-We’resorted to shopping bags over our heads when we’ve forgotten ours, which just looks ridiculous.
+Just buy some ponchos from amazon and call it a day.
+Make sure everyone you’re traveling with has one.
+We’ve resorted to shopping bags over our heads in dire times when we’ve forgotten ours, which just looks ridiculous.
 Be prepared.
 We like Coleman and Totes ponchos best simply because they’ll last through a few vacations.

 Hat: Sometimes its windy… a hat can ensure either that your poncho stays snug on your head, or can make sure your head doesn’t get wet.

 Flip Flops, Crocs or Mesh shoes: The sooner you realize that bare feet dry faster than thick socks and tennis shoes the sooner you can ward off that pending cold sure to strike if you’re feet stay wet all day.
 And it may be “all day”.
-While we don’t think that flip flops would be great support for your feet, you won’t be in them that long.
-Birkenstocks have better support, and so do Sanuk flip flops.
-Toms are also an option as cloth shows they’ll dry faster.
+While we don’t think that flip-flops would be a great support for your feet, you won’t be in them that long.
+Birkenstocks have better support, and so do Sanuk flip-flops.
+Toms are also an option as cloth shoes will dry faster.

 THE RIGHT RIDES AT DISNEY IN THE RAIN

-Take advantage of rides that have really interesting, yet usually long lines that you would normally fast pass.
+Take advantage of rides that have really interesting indoor line queues.
 It’s raining anyway and what else are you going to do with that time?!
-We love fast passes but sometimes the best lines get completely missed by people who have fast passed their rides and never get to see the imagination and details Walt Disney World has put into these interactive lines.
 A plus side is that the parks usually clear out a little during the rain so your wait will most likely be shorter!
-Rides with lines we love??
+Rides with lines we love?
 Frozen Ever After, Peter Pan’s Flight, Under the Sea- Voyage of the Little Mermaid, Haunted Mansion, Pirates of the Caribbean, Jungle Cruise, Kali River Rapids, and Expedition Everest to name a few.

 Magic Kingdom in the Rain